 - addressing concerns that arise from the College Community.

-Should a student want to discuss the appropriateness or denial of an accommodation after meeting with a staff member from the Accessibility Resource Office, they may do so by speaking with the Associate Vice President & Dean of Liberal Arts/ Learning Assistance Services.
-This appeal discussion may include any relevant stakeholders, including parents/family members, instructors, staff from the Accessibility Resource Office, and/or any other appropriate individual as determined by the Associate Vice President & Dean of Liberal Arts/ Learning Assistance Services.
+Should a student want to discuss the appropriateness or denial of an accommodation after meeting with a staff member from the Accessibility Resource Office, they may do so by speaking with the Associate Vice President & Dean of Liberal Arts and Business & Professional Studies.
+This appeal discussion may include any relevant stakeholders, including parents/family members, instructors, staff from the Accessibility Resource Office, and/or any other appropriate individual as determined by the Associate Vice President & Dean of Liberal Arts and Business & Professional Studies.

-Contact information for Dr. Kinney, Associate Vice President & Dean of Liberal Arts/ Learning Assistance Services, can be found below.
+Contact information for Dr. J. M. Anderson, Associate Vice President & Dean of Liberal Arts and Business & Professional Studies:

 Office: Titchener Rm.
 210